-EYFS and Pre Prep staff are not allowed to use personal devices such as phones, cameras or recording equipment to capture or record the pupils.
+EYFS and Pre-Prep staff are not allowed to use personal devices such as phones, cameras or recording equipment to capture or record the pupils.
 They are not to be taken into classrooms and must only be used in designated staff areas.
 This is done with the sole intention of protecting our children from harm.
-Please see the School's EYFS Mobile Phone Policy.